how to look hot at 100

 But of course, if it makes them happy, women should be able to do whatever they want.
 It's when they do it purely because of clever marketing and our institutionalised notion that looking old means looking ugly, that anti-aging products and preventative plastic surgery become problematic.
 Especially since the media has started to turn on these women too.
 From listicles about ''shocking celebrity surgeries'' to Donald Trump telling Kim Novak to sue her surgeon, not only are women criticised for looking old, they're also criticised for trying to look younger.

 So, what then is the answer?
 Journalist Anne Karpf offers a bleak alternative, whereby at a certain age women should just give up trying to look good, and worry about more important things such as healthcare, pensions, and trying to remember the names of all their grandchildren.
 Indeed, women should have the choice to focus on health, rather than their looks, but there is no harm in taking pride in one's appearance.
 After all, isn't it a case of looking good, feeling good?

 Instead, young women need to be assured that aging is a beautiful, beautifying process.
 Women need to learn to embrace their wrinkles, and not fear them, as each line tells a tale of a life well lived.
-They need to be educated about the joy that being 'old' brings: wisdom, confidence, and inner beauty.
-They also need to realise that grey hair doesn’t have to be short, boring, or even grey (just look at Fabulous Fashionista’s Jean Woods, Kristen McMenamy, or Zandra Rhodes).
+They need to be educated about the joy that being ''old'' brings: wisdom, confidence, and inner beauty.
+They also need to realise that grey hair doesn't have to be short, boring, or even grey (just look at Fabulous Fashionista's Jean Woods, Kirsten McMenamy, or Zandra Rhoades).